EricGut/EricGut/README.md

 ## I'm a Web Developer

 - 🔭 I’m currently working on personal projects!
-- 🌱 I’m currently learning everything
+- 🌱 I'm learning everything
 - 👯 I’m looking to collaborate

 ### Connect with me: